-Ohio is generating momentum with more than 122,000 jobs created since January 2011, and is experiencing lower unemployment rates (7.0%).
+Ohio continues to generate momentum with 174,800 jobs created since January 2011, and is experiencing lower unemployment rates than in years past (7.5%).

 A business-friendly tax environment is an absolute must in today’s economy.
 In Ohio, we’re doing something about it.
-Ohio’s five-year tax reform has lowered business tax burdens by more than half, eliminating taxes on inventory, corporate income and investments in equipment.
+Ohio’s recent tax reform has lowered business tax burdens, eliminating taxes on inventory, corporate profit and investments in equipment.

 Ohio has a business-minded governor who understands the realities of a competitive market.
 Paying taxes is the responsibility of every business — it helps strengthen our people and our state.
 But it shouldn’t prevent entrepreneurs and established business alike from doing what they do best.